 - The Best Fall Books for Toddlers and Preschoolers

 - The Best Christmas Books for Toddlers and Preschoolers

-On our most recent trip, I purchased these Wikki Stix and they were a huge hit with my kids.
+I purchased these on one of our recent road trips and they were a huge hit with my kids!
 They made little people and my son even made glasses to match his sisters.
-I made sure to pack these away in our box of travel items so that they are still fresh and exciting the next time we travel!
+I loved that they were using their imaginations to create things in a non-messy way.
+I made sure to pack them away in our box of travel items so that they are still fresh and exciting the next time we travel.

 Magnetic Cookie Sheet